top of page

 The British defeat by the American revolutionary army at the Battle of Yorktown caused Lord Cornwallis to surrender to General Washington on October 17, 1781, which marked the end of the Revolutionary War.
 As the famous story goes, the British army band supposedly played the tune "The World Turned Upside Down" (the popular song from the 17th-century English Revolution).

-Therefore, this means the perfect connection between the GS's previous musical essay series, "Carnivalesque: The World Turned Upside Down," and the present "Independence Day" series.
+Therefore, this means the perfect connection between the GS's previous musical essay series "May Day Carnivalesque" and the present "Independence Day" musical essay series.
 To visit the "World Turned Upside Down" section of the "May Day Carnivalesque" webpage, click the link below.

 linebar stars-stripes.png